 The Tribunal is administered by the Ministry of Justice and is completely separate from the Human Rights Commission, Privacy Commissioner, and Health and Disability Commissioner.

-Tribunal members are appointed by the Governor-General on the recommendation of the Minister of Justice.
-The Minister maintains a panel of up to 20 members.
-Individual cases are heard by a chairperson and 2 panel members.
+The Chairperson and deputy chairpersons are appointed by the Governor-General on the recommendation of the Minister of Justice.
+Members of the Panel maintained by the Minister under s 101 of the Human Rights Act 1993 are appointed by the Minister alone.
+Individual cases are heard by a chairperson or deputy chairperson plus 2 panel members.

 Appointments are based on knowledge or experience of issues likely to come before the Tribunal, such as:

-Katherine Anderson is a disputes resolution lawyer with extensive experience in private and public law.
-She has a strong background in governance, good decision-making processes, health law, privacy and commercial and public law dispute resolution processes.
+Katherine Anderson is a Barrister Sole who has been a Panel member of the Human Rights Review Tribunal since 2013.
+Ms Anderson is a disputes resolution lawyer with extensive experience in private and public law.
+She has a strong background in governance, good decision-making processes, health law, privacy, and commercial and public law disputes.

 Wendy Gilchrist is a New Zealander of European descent with a range of health sector, research and business skills.
 Married 30 years with three adult sons, the support of families, equity in our community and employment issues are of particular interest to her.
 Since training as a medical and obstetric nurse Mrs Gilchrist has had a career in medical research and business.
 She owned and managed a medical diagnostics business providing services to both the public sector and private sector.
 This included training research technologists both nationally and internationally and developing standards for the industry.
 She was also involved with the establishment of the Canterbury Osteoporosis Society and Osteoporosis New Zealand.
 Previously an elected member of the Canterbury District Health Board Mrs Gilchrist was also an appointed member of the Christchurch Community Forum which provided advice to the Earthquake Minister.
 She now manages business interests in Christchurch.